BilgeWang0304/PrivateGPT/README.md

 # Increase the max_workers if your computer can run more threads smoothly at the same time
 process_executor = ThreadPoolExecutor(max_workers=3)
 ```

+### Reminder

+Please use llama3.2 or llama3.3 when analysing arabic text.